"If your time management strategy involves a flow chart, then it's probably too complicated for everyday use."

 Also known as Work Place Interruptions.
 A recent study found that people spend an average of 11 minutes on a project before they are interrupted.
-Also, it takes a person 25 minutes to recover from an simple 11 second interruption.
+Also, it takes a person up to 25 minutes to recover from a simple 11-second interruption.
 So if that's true, how can we handle this serious issue?
 For starters, we can turn off personal devices 'or turn off notifications', check email less frequently by minimizing the window.
 You may also request that co-workers do their best to answer their own questions before asking someone else.
 Every little bit can contribute to a more productive and relaxing workplace.

 Don't be Reactive